luxonis/depthai-ml-training/colab-notebooks/README.md

 Here we have examples of Google Colaboratory (aka Colab or simply colabs) notebooks trained on various datasets.
 They are free GPU instances, so great for prototyping and even simple production models.

 ## The Tutorials
-The below tutorials are based on MobileNetv2-SSD, which is a decent-performance, decent-framework object dectector which natively runs on DepthAI.
-A bunch of other object detectors could be trained/supported on Colab and run on DepthAI, so if you have a request for a different object detector/network backend, please feel free to make a Github Issue!
+The below tutorials cover MobileNetv2-SSD, tiny-YOLOv3, tiny-YOLOv4, and Deeplabv3+ (semantic segmentation).
+A bunch of other object detectors and neural networks could be trained/supported on Colab and run on DepthAI, so if you have a request for a different object detector/network backend, please feel free to make a Github Issue!

 ### Tiny YOLOv3 Object Detector Training [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/luxonis/depthai-ml-training/blob/master/colab-notebooks/Easy_TinyYolov3_Object_Detector_Training_on_Custom_Data.ipynb)